liamstamper/liamstamper/README.md

 ## Aspiring Software Developer | Computer Science and Math Student

 Hello!
-I'm Liam, a dedicated Computer Science and Mathematics student at the University of Iowa with a passion for coding and problem-solving.
+I'm Liam, a Computer Science and Mathematics student at the University of Iowa with a passion for coding and problem-solving.

 ### 🎓 Education
 - **B.A. in Computer Science With a Minor in Mathematics**